Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/09-malloc/README.md

 00-make_buff.c
 This func creates an array of any length and initailizes it with a single char, also returns NULL for bad length

+01-dupstr.c
+This func duplicate a string with malloc and returns a pointer to it, also returns NULL for NULL string or malloc failure.